cskarthik22/Notes/AWS/Advance_AWS_Networking.md

   - AWS Private VIF's - Used to connect to AWS private networks
   - AWS Transit VIF's - Used to connect DX to Transit Gateway

 - Layer 2 networks can be logically divided into virtual LANS.
+VLAN's usually used to isolate traffic in switched networks.